 - 1 sweet potato long and skinnier is best

-- 2 tbsp cooking oil vegetable, canola or olive work
+- 2 tablespoon cooking oil vegetable, canola or olive work

 - 2 cups guacamole homemade or store bought